 First things first, American Sign Language is not the only type of sign language in the world.
 It is, however, one of the most popular being signed in about 40 different countries.

 Just as there are thousands of spoken languages across the globe, there are hundreds of different types of signed languages spoken across borders.
 There is no such thing as a universal sign language.
-For more information on the sign languages spoken around the world, click here.

 There are many stories throughout history about the oppression of deaf people and the history of sign language.
 According to Start ASL, Aristotle was the first to record information on the deaf.
 “His theory was that people can only learn through spoken language.
 Deaf people were therefore seen as being unable to learn or be educated at all”.

 It’s easy to see how centuries ago this mindset took hold throughout society causing fundamental rights to be taken away from deaf individuals.
 Aristotle’s claim was later disputed by scholars during the Renaissance by proving that deaf persons could be educated.

 This mark in history is what is said to have been the creation point of sign language.